Why Most New Year’s Resolutions Fail (And How to Finally Succeed)

 While these events are an excellent opportunity to catch up with friends and loved ones, they can also be a significant challenge to maintaining good health.
 With all the indulgent foods and drinks around, it’s easy to throw caution to the wind and go overboard.

-But with a little bit of planning and some smart choices, you can enjoy the festivities without compromising your health.
+But with a little bit of planning and some smart choices,

 Continued